Brandon Graham: Professional career

-Philadelphia Eagles

-The Philadelphia Eagles selected Graham in the first round (13th overall) of the 2010 NFL Draft.
+The Philadelphia Eagles selected Graham in the first round (13th overall) of the 2010 NFL draft.
 The Philadelphia Eagles acquired the selection after trading their first round pick (24th overall), third round pick (70th overall), and an additional third round pick (87th overall) to the Denver Broncos.
 Graham was the first defensive and Big Ten Conference player selected in the 2010 NFL Draft.
 He decided to wear number 94 for the Eagles immediately after the draft, but changed his mind and chose number 54.

-On July 29, 2010, the Philadelphia Eagles signed Graham to a five-year, $16.90 million contract that includes $12.67 million guaranteed.
+On July 29, 2010, the Eagles signed Graham to a five-year, $16.90 million contract that includes $12.67 million guaranteed.
 Graham entered training camp slated as a starting defensive end.
 Head coach Andy Reid named Graham and Trent Cole the starting defensive ends to begin the regular season.

-He made his professional regular season debut and first career start in the Philadelphia Eagles' season-opener against the Green Bay Packers, but did not record a statistic during their 27-20 loss.
-The following week, he recorded two solo tackles and made his first career sack during a 35-32 win at the Detroit Lions.
-Graham made his first career sack on Lions' quarterback Shaun Hill for a two-yard loss during the first quarter.
-On November 28, 2010, Graham collected a season-high three solo tackles and made one sack during a 31-26 loss at the Chicago Bears in Week 12.
+He made his professional regular season debut and first career start in the Eagles' season-opener against the Green Bay Packers, but did not record a statistic during their 27–20 loss.
+The following week, he recorded two solo tackles and made his first career sack during a 35–32 win at the Detroit Lions on Lions' quarterback Shaun Hill for a two-yard loss during the first quarter.
+On November 28, 2010, Graham collected a season-high three solo tackles and made one sack during a 31–26 loss at the Chicago Bears in Week 12.
 On December 12, 2010, Graham suffered a torn anterior cruciate ligament (ACL) during 30–27 victory at the Dallas Cowboys in Week 14.
 On December 14, 2010, the Philadelphia Eagles placed Graham on the injured reserve list.
 He underwent microfracture surgery on his right knee on December 21.

 He was placed on the active/physically unable to perform list on July 28, 2011, before the start of training camp.
 He was removed from the physically unable to perform list so he could return to practice on October 24 and was activated on November 5, 2011.

+In the 2012 season, Graham appeared in 16 games and started six.
+He finished with 5.5 sacks, 38 total tackles, one pass defended, and two forced fumbles.

 In 2013, he moved from defensive end to linebacker.
-Many people had predicted he would become a linebacker at the pro level back when he was still in college.
+Many people had predicted he would become a linebacker at the professional level back when he was still in college.
+He finished the 2013 season with three sacks, 20 total tackles, and one forced fumble in 16 games.

+In the 2014 season, Graham finished with 5.5 sacks, 47 total tackles, and four forced fumbles in 16 games and one start.
+His four forced fumbles finished fourth in the NFL.